 Betsy specialises in criminal law and became a tenant of Central Chambers in September 2020, following the completion of her pupillage under the supervision of Benjamin Knight.
-During her first-six, Betsy experienced all levels of criminal practice and assisted various members of chambers, producing successful written applications and assisting with complex case theory and strategy.

 R v JD 2020 – Successfully defended a Newton Hearing on a s.47 ABH charge, in the Crown Court.
 The case involved 4 live witnesses, one of whom was extremely vulnerable and gave evidence via live link.
 The outcome resulted in securing a full one-third credit for the defendant, as well as him being sentenced on his full basis, meaning the offence fell within the lower category on the guidelines.
 This result meant the difference of approximately an additional 20 months’ imprisonment.

 R v MCW (May) 2020 – Secured a suspended sentence for a burglary where the defendant had 180 previous convictions for similar offences and had only been released on licence 2 weeks prior.

 R v MCW (August) 2020 – Managed to secure the lowest possible sentence available for a defendant who had been given a suspended sentence only 3 months prior, for the same offending and 181 previous convictions.
 Following strong personal mitigation, Ms Hindle was able to persuade the Judge to account for the inevitable full activation of his previous suspended sentence when imposing sentence for the new offending, which is required to run consecutive.

 R v GB 2020 – Successfully argued the case of R v Privett 2020 in order to obtain the shortest possible custodial sentence for a defendant who had breached his Sexual Harm Prevention Order twice, having only received it months earlier, along with a suspended sentence order.